-But awareness is more than knowing that Princess Diana or Demi Lovato or your cousin had an eating disorder.
+But awareness is more than knowing that Princess Diana or Taylor Swift or your cousin had an eating disorder.
 It’s using that information—or any other reason you were introduced to these illnesses—to understand what they mean.
 Awareness involves learning more about eating disorders so that we can better prevent, identify, and treat them.

-Here are some facts we’d like everyone to know about eating disorders during eating disorder awareness week and beyond.
+Here are some facts we’d like everyone to know about eating disorders during eating disorders awareness week and beyond.

 No one chooses to develop an eating disorder.
 The etiology is far more complex, and the field’s understanding of it continues to evolve.
 What is clear is that eating disorders are linked to a variety of biopsychosocial factors, including:

 Anorexia is likely the most well-known eating disorder, but it is far from the only one.
 (In fact, binge eating disorder (BED) is more than three times more common than anorexia and bulimia combined.)
 Eating disorders manifest across a range of thoughts, feelings, and behaviors, categorized in the DSM-V as such:

 It is important to note that no eating disorder diagnosis is “better” or “worse” than another.
 No matter how an eating disorder presents, it poses serious emotional, psychological, and physical health risks.

 The stereotype that eating disorders affect only thin, young, white women is pervasive, powerful, and, most importantly, not true.
 Eating disorders know no bounds.
 They span the spectrum of age, race, gender, sexual orientation, class, and weight—all demographic categories.
 They do not look a certain way.